Request a THGAAC Speaker (Free Service)

 Speaking Engagements

-Starts Apr 4, 2024 at 3:30pm Ends Apr 4, 2024 at 5:00pm On July 16-17, 1942 in Occupied Paris, more than 13,000 French Jews were arrested by French Police.
+On July 16-17, 1942 in Occupied Paris, more than 13,000 French Jews were arrested by French Police.
 The victims were held in deplorable conditions at the Vélodrome d'Hiver or Vel d'Hiv, an indoor cycling stadium until they were sent to detainment camps outside of Paris where they either died or were deported to concentration camps.
 Dr. Eileen Angelini’s presentation will discuss how the Vichy Government planned this round-up and how the French government and people have since dealt with the pain.
-Click for more info

 El Paso Holocaust Museum- "Unveiling Truths: Decoding Antisemitism in Media Narratives"